1. A summary of History of France

 4. The largest Parterre in Europe

 The creation of the Grand Parterre between 1660 and 1664 – the largest in Europe (14 hectares) – by André Le Nôtre and Louis Le Vau, reflects Louis XIV’s desire for open spaces at Fontainebleau.
 In 1817, a square pool, known as the “pot bouillant” was added to this French-style formal garden at its centre while to the south, on the forest side, a statue of the Tiber was added to the round pool.
-Since the time of Louis XIV, four sandstone sphinxes, goddesses with the bodies of lions sculpted by Lespagnandelle in 1664, have marked the boundary between the Parterre and the park.
+Since the time of Louis XIV, four sandstone sphinxes, goddesses with bodies of lions sculpted by Lespagnandelle in 1664, have marked the boundary between the Parterre and the park.

 5. One of the most furnished Chateaux in Europe

 Furnished throughout centuries, pillaged during the French Revolution, refurnished by Napoleon I and Joséphine to receive Pope Pius VII, and continuously enriched by his successors, the Château de Fontainebleau has an extraordinary historical object collection.
-Today, more than 40,000 works of art are present there: period furniture as well as paintings, frescos or original artefacts.
+Today, more than 40,000 works of art are present there: period furniture as well as paintings, frescoes or original artefacts.
 The richness of its collections allows to furnish each room according to the cultural season, like the Boudoir d’Argent: it is furnished sometimes under Marie Antoinette’s period, sometimes Josephine’s or also under Eugenie’s period.

 6. The only Throne Room perserved under its original state in France